Automated Donations

 Platelets are blood cells that help control bleeding.
 They are

-one of the main components separated from a blood donation by
+one of the main components given through automated donation.

 - When a blood vessel is damaged platelets collect at the site of